 Note: This section describes the parameters required to extract the necessary data.
 Separate operands by commas, not blanks.
 A blank that follows any operand in the control statement terminates the operand list, and any subsequent operands are ignored.
-Table 15 on page 235 explains each keyword that you can specify in the control statement for formatting dumps.
+Table 15 on page 269 explains each keyword that you can specify in the control statement for formatting dumps.

 Table 15.
-Keywords for the IBM MQ for z/OS dump formatting control statement Keyword Description SUBSYS= aaaa Use this keyword if the summary dump portion is not available, or not to be used, to give the name of the subsystem to format information for. $aaaa$ is a 1 through 4-character subsystem name.
+Keywords for the IBM MQ for z/OS dump formatting control statement Keyword Description SUBSYS= aaaa Use this keyword if the summary dump portion is not available, or not to be used, to give the name of the subsystem to format information for. aaaa is a 1 through 4-character subsystem name.
+ALL (default) All control blocks and the trace table.

-Table 15.
-Keywords for the IBM MQ for z/OS dump formatting control statement (continued) Keyword Description ALL (default) All control blocks and the trace table.
-AA Data is displayed for all IBM MQ for z/OS control blocks in all address spaces.
+Keyword Description AA Data is displayed for all IBM MQ for z/OS control blocks in all address spaces.
 DIAG=Y Print diagnostic information.
 Use only under guidance from IBM service personnel.
 DIAG=N (suppresses the formatting of diagnostic information) is the default.
-EB= nnnnnnn Only the trace points associated with this EB thread are displayed (the format of this keyword is EB= nnnnnnnn where nnnnnnnn is the 8-digit address of an EB thread that is contained in the trace).
+EB= nnnnnnn Only the trace points associated with this EB thread are displayed (the format of this keyword is EB= nnnnnnn where nnnnnnn is the 8-digit address of an EB thread that is contained in the trace).
 You must use this in conjunction with the TT keyword.
 LG All control blocks.
 PTF=Y, LOAD= load module name A list of PTFs at the front of the report (from MEPL).
 PTF=N (suppresses the formatting of such a list) is the default.
 The optional load subparameter allows you to specify the name of a load module, up to a maximum of 8 characters, for which to format a PTF report.
 SA= hhhh The control blocks for a specified address space.
 Use either of the following formats: • SA= hh or • SA= hhhh where h represents a hexadecimal digit.
 SG A subset of system-wide control blocks.
 TT Format trace table ,HANDLES=x Indicate threads with greater than x handles ,LOCKS=x Indicate threads with greater than x locks ,INSYNCS=x Indicate threads with greater than x insync operations ,URINFO=ALL/LONG Show UR info for ALL threads or for long-running threads

-$\frac{\text{Table 16 on page 236}}{\text{to individual resource}} \, \frac{\text{details the dump formatting keywords that you can use to format the data relating to individual resource}{\text{managers.}}$
+Table 16 on page 270 details the dump formatting keywords that you can use to format the data relating to individual resource managers.

-You cannot use these keywords in conjunction with any of the keywords in Table 15 on page 235.
+You cannot use these keywords in conjunction with any of the keywords in Table 15 on page 269.

 Table 16.
 Resource manager dump formatting keywords Keyword What is formatted BMC=1 Buffer manager data.
 BMC=1 formats control blocks of all buffers.
-BMC=2( buffer pool number ) BMC=2 formats data relating to the buffer identified in the 2-digit buffer pool number.
-BMC=3(xx/yyyyyy) BMC=4(xx/yyyyyy) BMC=3 and BMC=4 display a page from a page set, if the page is present in a buffer.
+BMC=2(buffer pool number) BMC=3(xx/yyyyyy) BMC=2 formats data relating to the buffer identified in the 2-digit buffer pool number .
+BMC=4(xx/yyyyyy) BMC=3 and BMC=4 display a page from a page set, if the page is present in a buffer.
 (The difference between BMC=3 and BMC=4 is the route taken to the page.)
-BUFL= nnnnnnnnnn Storage access buffer allocation sz.
+BUFL= nnnnnnnnn Storage access buffer allocation sz.